bmchtech/blog/content/post/multiply.md

 The convenient thing about binary is that it's all ones and zeros, meaning the addends are only ever `0`, or the <span style="color:#DC6A76"> **multiplicand**</span> left shifted by some factor.
 This makes the addends easy to compute, and means that for an `N-bit` number, we need to produce `N` different addends, and add them all up to get the result.
-That's slow.
+That's a lot of addends, which is slow.
 We can do better.

 # Modified Booth's Algorithm
 The main slowness of the Standard Algorithm is that it requires you to add a  _lot_ of numbers together.